ibm-cloud-docs/vpc/vsi_is_create_instance_cli.md

    ```
    {: screen}

    Information about the network interfaces that are created for the new instance is not returned after the instance is created.
-You can view it using the command provided in **Step 2**.
+You can view it using the command that was provided in **Step 2**.
    {: note}

    The status displays pending until the instance is created.